 Of course, in the new Alpha Flight book, she did a Face-Heel Turn and now calls herself Purple Woman, so the apple didn't fall far.
 And before even that once raped the gay Northstar, so she was never that good a person at her best.

 Arm Cannon: Can transform his right arm into a giant gun.

 A chemically unbalanced man who suffers from the delusion that he is an ancient Roman gladiator (or at least one as viewed through the lens of modern pop culture), Melvin Potter has been an ally and enemy of Daredevil depending on the state of his sanity, and whether he is taking his medication.
 Normally a non-violent individual, Melvin is easily manipulated by those who can persuade him that they serve the same "emperor" that he does.

-Anti-Villain: Not so much evil, so much as a normally gentle man who forced to do evil things either due to mental illness or the manipulations of others.
+Anti-Villain: Not so much evil, so much as a normally gentle man who is forced to do evil things either due to mental illness or the manipulations of others.

-Redemption Failure: The ultimate result of Alexander Bont's and Mr. Fear's manipulations, Melvin's original Heel-Face Turn is undone after Melvin is forced back into a life crime by Bont threatening his family and Mr. Fear driving him insane with his fear chemicals.
+Redemption Failure: The ultimate result of Alexander Bont's and Mr. Fear's manipulations, Melvin's original Heel-Face Turn is undone after Melvin is forced back into a life of crime by Bont threatening his family and Mr. Fear driving him insane with his fear chemicals.